 The Government gave financial regulators new powers in the Financial Services and Markets Act 2023 to oversee the resilience of the services CTPs provide the financial sector, that may pose systemic risks if disrupted.

-On 12 November 2024 we, alongside the Bank and PRA, set out how we intend to use our new powers to oversee critical third parties[12].
+On 12 November 2024 we, alongside the Bank of England (the Bank) and Prudential Regulation Authourity (PRA), set out how we intend to use our new powers to oversee critical third parties[12].

 The financial regulators have worked together and engaged with industry to develop the CTP regime.
 The new rules align closely with international standards and similar regimes in other jurisdictions.